 The New Jersey Historic Village Collection.

 The New Jersey Historic Village keepsake collection is a wood painted collectible series honoring historic iconic buildings, properties, and fixtures that are part of the historic fabric of New Jersey’s history.
 Each keepsake was selected based on community feedback and a voting process.
 Brooks Betz stated, “we’re really excited to see how the public reacts to the next additions to this historic series.”
 The Mr. Local History Project plans to introduce at least NINE new keepsakes in 2021.
 Simply sign up to receive updates when the new pieces will become available.

-Hey New Jersey Historic Organizations, Want to be part of the New Jersey Historic Village Collection?
+Want to be part of the New Jersey Historic Keepsake Village Collection?

-Additional keepsakes are being added as part of a multi-year effort to promote and preserve history in New Jersey.
-“There are so many great historic icons in our state and we were really excited to launch the artistic wooden keepsake program.
+Additional keepsakes are being added as part of a multi-year cross state effort to promote and preserve New Jersey history.

 The New Jersey Historic Village Keepsake Collection